CUT&RUN / CUT&Tag

 signal_tracks

-• Normalised genome-wide signal tracks suitable for visualisation
+• Normalised genome-wide BigWig signal tracks ready for IGV visualisation

 enrichment_regions

-• Genomic regions showing enriched signal relative to background
+• Genomic regions showing enriched signal using SEACR and MACS2, broad and narrow peak callers

 Requirements

-Pipelines can be run on (i) newly generated datasets, (ii) publicly available metagenomes, or (iii) a combination of both, enabling comparative analyses across studies and environments.
+Pipelines can be run on (i) newly generated datasets, (ii) publicly available FASTQ files, or (iii) a combination of both, enabling comparative analyses across studies and environments.

 This flexibility allows integration of novel samples with existing resources for broader context and reproducibility.